CSC207-UofT/course-project-bug-producer-1/README.md

 ## Class quick dive-in (description)

--class `admin` will update inventory;update order.It collabrates with order and inventory.
+-class `admin` will update inventory;update order.It collaborates with order and inventory.

 -class `inventory` contains capacity and item, it provides status of order and item list;updates item and process order.It collabrates with order and admin.

--class `item` contains avability and description.It collabrates with inventory.
+-class `item` contains availability and description.It collaborates with inventory.

--class `customer` could generate order and make wish list.It collabrates with order and admin.
+-class `customer` could generate order and make wish list.It collaborates with order and admin.

--class `order` contains item-list, date of order,customer name.It collabrates with item,inventory,customer and admin.
+-class `order` contains item-list, date of order,customer name.It collaborates with item,inventory,customer and admin.

 ## Requirements software